dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.3b5

+### The hub's own readings say when they went stale
+`update()` swallows the errors of the host poll on purpose: those readings are decoupled from the bus status, and a hiccup there must not mark *every* entity of the entry unavailable.
+The cost was never paid, though -- the last CPU, memory or disk value simply stood, looking live. `SmartHub.host_diags_valid` cannot express it: it means "a host poll has ever succeeded" and only ever turns true.

+`HbtnCoordinator.host_readings_ok` now records the outcome of each host poll, and `HostReadingMixin` turns it into `available` for `PercSensor`, `FrequencySensor` and `TemperatureDSensor`.
+Two of those three also serve bus members, so the mixin decides per instance: a hub reading is one whose owner *is* the coordinator, while a bus member comes from the status poll, whose failure the coordinator reports on its own.

+The flag alone would have changed nothing.
+With `always_update=False` Home Assistant fans out to the entities only when the data returned by `_async_update_data` differs from the previous tick (`update_coordinator.py`:
+`always_update or last_update_success != previous or previous_data != data`).
+On a quiet bus the status CRC does not move, so the availability change would never have reached an entity. `_async_update_data` therefore returns an `HbtnData` carrying the CRC *and* the host state -- the rule being that everything an entity renders from has to be in the data the fanout is keyed on.

+### habitron_client 2.3.1
+Two answers from the hub that were taken at face value:

+- **Every response CRC is verified now, and read the way the hub writes it.**
+  The hub checks the one we send (`ApiMessage.check_CRC`) and writes one over everything before the trailer, high byte first.
+This end never checked it -- and read the two bytes low-first, so `check_crc` could not even validate a frame `wrap_command` had just built.
+TCP covers the hop to the hub; the serial hop on to the router and the modules, where the payload comes from, has no other protection.
+- **An unreadable module inventory is no longer read as "there are no modules".** An empty list parsed cleanly, so `_async_cleanup_stale_devices` took a failed read for a removal and deleted every module device.
+The compact status is the second witness: a module it names that the inventory never mentioned means the answer was incomplete, and the build fails for the entry to retry.
+An installation that genuinely has no modules reports neither and still sets up; a module type the library does not model is named and skipped rather than missing; a status cut short inside a block names nothing rather than something wrong.

+The real repair is in the hub, which now validates its own router read instead of passing an error response on as a module list.
+The guard here stays as the second line, for hubs in the field running older firmware.

+### Smaller
+`_async_cleanup_stale_devices` reads `module.uid` directly.
+The `getattr`
+fallback it had suggested a case that cannot occur -- the field is typed and always set -- and would have written a blank into the set of uids to keep.

 ## v3.4.3b4

 ### `communicate.py` is gone